Analysis: What history says about Seahawks’ No. 5 pick in NFL draft

 But as is the case with every numbered pick in the draft — yep, even first overall selections can bust — the fifth overall pick is also littered with some disappointments.

-To name one “for instance,” receiver Corey Davis, taken by Tennessee in 2017, has been serviceable, but the Titans didn’t even bother to pick up his fifth-year option and he moved on to the New York Jets, where he’s caught just 66 passes combined the last two years.
+To name one “for instance,” receiver Corey Davis, taken by Tennessee in 2017, has been serviceable, but the Titans didn’t even bother to pick up his fifth-year option and he moved on to the New York Jets, where he’s caught just 66 passes combined the past two years.

 So, here’s a quick Q&A on what the history of the fifth pick reveals and what it might mean for Seattle this week.